Dear Families of L’Ecole Française du Maine,

 How can you help?

-If you are not experiencing hardship at this time and would be able to pay tuition in full, this will help us to assist more families who need special payment plans, so please consider this option if it is possible for you.
+If you are not experiencing hardship and would be able to pay tuition in full, this will help us assist more families who need special payment plans, so please consider this option if it is possible for you.

 Also, if you know of any families who would be interested in EFDM, please refer them to the School.
 Our admission season was abruptly interrupted by this crisis, and we are still looking for new families.
 EFDM’s small, safe classroom environment will be even more appealing as we ease back into society.
 Knowing a child attends a school environment with limited exposure will certainly appeal to many families in the coming year, so please let your friends know about us!

 Beth LeBihan, Founder and Director of Admissions & Financial Aid